-We celebrated the 2nd anniversary of NOW on Earth Day, Monday April 22nd.
-We were in New York that week and there were a few small Earth Day events, but the lack of general awareness about this special day and the lack of gatherings urging the Trump government to act on the Climate Emergency spoke volumes.
+NOW was launched on Earth Day, 22nd April 2017, a year after 195 countries signed the Paris Agreement on Climate Change.
+We celebrated the 2nd anniversary of NOW in New York this year and the lack of general awareness about this special day and the lack of gatherings urging the Trump government to act on the Climate Emergency spoke volumes about the distraction and division we have today.

-Our decision to launch NOW with a mission to boldly advance sustainability was triggered by a conversation that took place in Paris on December 2015.
-With the UN Climate Change Conference (COP21) in the background, my millennial son pointed out that the climate crisis is the fault of ‘older generations’ and it must be NOW that we must act to help their generation to fix it.
+Our decision to launch NOW with a mission to boldly advance sustainability with accountability and transparency was triggered by a conversation that took place in Paris with the UN Climate Change Conference (COP21) in the background.
+My millennial son pointed out that the growing climate crisis is the fault of ‘older generations’ and IT MUST BE NOW that we must act to help their generation to fix it.
 The same valid conclusion and demand for urgent action has been loudly voiced by millions of Gen Y & Z supporting the Strike 4Climate and Extinction Rebellion movement since the beginning of this year.
 They are not wrong since the ‘older generations’ have been aware of our growing negative impacts causing heavy deterioration of the human environment and natural resources for decades and few changed lifestyles or ‘business as usual’ mentality.
 We should refrain from defensive responses and instead show our support and step-up with conscious and immediate actions because it is the right thing to do.

 Earth Day was created 49 years ago as a day of environmental education and awareness after people experienced the devastation after the oil spill off the coast of Santa Barbara in 1969.
 The many environmental disasters that followed prompted people to recognize the costs of environmental negligence, disease, and air and water pollution.
 It became personal.